edunola13/opencv_utils/README.md

-# opencv_utils
+# OPENCV UTILS
-It is a collection of class and function to helper with the manage of OpenCv
+It is a collection of class and function to helper with the manage of OpenCV.

+## Video and Image
+...